 How does WCC determine accommodations?

-Disability Services reviews your documentation.
+Learning Support Services reviews your documentation.
 The process requires a lot of diagnostic information.
 High school IEPs are helpful but generally do not provide enough information.
 Your accommodations in college may be different from those you received in high school or elementary school.
 They are renewed each semester based on your needs.
 Accommodation needs can change over time and are not always identified through the initial diagnostic process.
 Also, a prior history of accommodation does not, in and of itself, warrant the provision of a similar accommodation.

 If the verification you submit isn’t enough to help us determine the present extent of the disability and/or appropriate accommodations, DS may request more documentation or an assessment of the disability.
 The cost of the supplementary documentation or assessment is your responsibility.